Thank you for joining me here.

 8. One of my first jobs was working in an after school program.
 The relaxed interaction and creative play time that happens in these programs is part of what continues to inspire my mission today.

 9. Even at 15 I often imagined the babies my husband Pete and I would have someday.
-Luckily (and also frustratingly) our first took some time to conceive.
-But now that Everett is finally here, he is more amazing than I could have ever imagined.
+Luckily (and also frustratingly) it took us some time to conceive.
+But now that my boys are finally here, they are more amazing than I could have ever imagined.

 “My ugly love, you’re a messy chestnut.
 My beauty you are pretty as the wind.